joelcpinheiro/Zabbix-HW-Raid/README.md

 # Zabbix-HW-Raid
-arcconf_zabbix.pl - script for geting any parameters from the adaptec raid card for Zabbix
+aacraid_zabbix.pl - script for geting any parameters from the adaptec raid card for Zabbix

 Using:

-arcconf_zabbix.pl [device] [parametr] [type of output]
+aacraid_zabbix.pl [device] [parametr] [type of output]

 device - device_X  like device_1